spack/spack/lib/spack/docs/workflows.rst

    list of ``spack load`` commands for your dependencies is at least as hard as writing the same list of ``depends_on()`` declarations in a Spack package.
-But it makes no use of Spack concretization and is more error-prone.
+But it makes no use of Spack concretization and is more error prone.

-4. Spack provides an automated, systematic way not just to find a packages's dependencies --- but also to build other packages on top.
-Any Spack package can become a dependency for another Spack package, offering a powerful vision of software re-use.
+4. Spack provides an automated, systematic way not only to find a packages's dependencies, but also build other packages on top.
+Any Spack package can become a dependency for another Spack package, offering a powerful vision of software reuse.
 If you build your package A outside of Spack, then your ability to use it as a building block for other packages in an automated way is
    diminished: other packages depending on package A will not be able to use Spack to fulfill that dependency.

-5. If you are reading this manual, you probably love Spack.
-You're probably going to write a Spack package for your software so prospective users can install it with the least amount of pain.
+If you are reading this manual, you probably love Spack.
+You're probably going to write a Spack package for your software soprospective users can install it with minimal pain.
 Why should you go to additional work to find dependencies in your development environment?
 Shouldn't Spack be able to help you build your software based on the package you've already written?

-In this section, we show how Spack can be used in the software development process to greatest effect, and how development packages can be seamlessly integrated into the Spack ecosystem.
-We will show how this process works by example, assuming the software you are creating is called ``mylib``.
+In this section, we show how Spack can be used in software development to greatest effect and how development packages can be seamlessly integrated into the Spack ecosystem.
+We will demonstrate this process by assuming you are creating software called ``mylib``.

 ^^^^^^^^^^^^^^^^^^^^^
 Write the CMake Build
 ^^^^^^^^^^^^^^^^^^^^^

-For now, the techniques in this section only work for CMake-based projects, although they could be easily extended to other build systems in the future.
+For now, the techniques in this section  work for CMake-based projects only, although they could easily be extended to other build systems in the future.
 We will therefore assume you are using CMake to build your project.